December 21, 2016 - Kate

 Instead of losing out on precious time on the slopes or enjoying winter festivals, travel insurance offers protection and reimbursement if you needed to rent additional equipment or needed to purchase some essentials to get by.
 And of course, if weather has its way in delaying your flights or other transportation, travel insurance could cover that too!

 Not quite sure where to start in finding the best insurance plan for your trip?
 We’ve created a free quote tool for this exact purpose!
 Still not sure?
-Ask one of our friendly humans for some help –they’ll be sure to find you the most comprehensive plan at the most affordable price.
+Ask one of our friendly humans for some help –they’ll be sure to find you the best comprehensive plan at the most affordable price.

-As you can imagine, these are just a few of the many unique and epic travel destinations that are perfect for the winter months.
+As you can imagine, these are just a few of the many unique and epic travel destinations that are perfect for the winter season.
 Have you been to others?
 Share them with us on Facebook, Twitter, or tag us on Instagram (@insureyonder).